Blocks in flat families of finite-dimensional algebras: Blocks of localizations

-There is also the following more concrete view of $\fp$-blocks.
+There is the following more concrete point of view of $\fp$-blocks.
 Let $(c_i)_{i \in I}$ be the block idempotents of $A^K$.
-If $c \in A_\fp$ is any block idempotent, we know from \S\ref{block_decompositions} that there is $I' \subs I$ with $c = \sum_{i \in I'} c_i$ in $A^K$.
-Hence, to any block idempotent of $A_\fp$ we can associate a subset of $I$, and if we take all block idempotents of $A_\fp$ into account, we get a partition $\gamma_A(\fp)$ of the set $I$, from which we can recover the block idempotents of $A_\fp$ by taking sums of the $c_i$ over the members of $\gamma_A(\fp)$.
-Hence, we get a map
+If $c \in A_\fp$ is any block idempotent, we know from \S\ref{notations} that there is $I' \subs I$ with $c = \sum_{i \in I'} c_i$ in $A^K$.
+Hence, to any block idempotent of $A_\fp$ we can associate a subset of $I$, and if we take all block idempotents of $A_\fp$ into account, we get a partition $\Bl_A(\fp)$ of the set $I$, from which we can recover the block idempotents of $A_\fp$ by taking sums of the $c_i$ over the members of $\Bl_A(\fp)$.
+In this way we get a map